arif-rachim/ferenium/README.md

-# Sate Suite
+# Ferenium

-Sate Suite is a rapid application development (RAD) framework designed to accelerate the creation of business applications, particularly ERP (Enterprise Resource Planning) systems.
+Ferenium is a rapid application development (RAD) framework designed to accelerate the creation of business applications, particularly ERP (Enterprise Resource Planning) systems.
 Built on React, it provides a visual drag-and-drop interface for designing application interfaces, along with a powerful signal-based system for connecting components and data.

 ## Key Features